What's the best product for your savings?

 Which is the best product for you?

 To be honest, there isn’t really a right or wrong answer.
-It all comes down to you – and what you want to achieve from your savings.
+It all comes down to you – and what you want to achieve with your savings.
 It could even be wise to use both options for different goals you have.

-For savings you need to access
+For savings you might need soon

-- The interest rate can change over time so it's likely to go down as well as up.
+• The interest rate can change over time so it's likely to go down as well as up.

 Check out our easy access savings accounts.